 Not all dogs see chickens as a free meal so, if you have dogs who live happily in the yard, put their kennels or beds close to the chicken coop.
 They’ll soon raise the alarm if a possum comes too close!

+Guinea fowl are surprisingly effective at protecting chickens, as are donkeys and alpacas.
 Perhaps the easiest solution, however, is to get a medium-sized rooster to protect your flock.
 Displays of aggression from a Rhode Island Red or Barred Rock will be more than enough to frighten off the boldest possum.

-5. Ultrasonic Possum Repellent
+5. Ultrasonic Possum Repellents

 7. Cans With Ammonia-Soaked Rags